-Moringa has been around for a very long time and has been used for centuries because of its health benefits and medicinal value.
+Moringa is a herb that has been used for centuries because of its health benefits and medicinal value.
 Moringa grows in dry areas that have sandy soils.
-I use Moringa both in my tea and in my hair rinses and I love the results on my natural 4C hair.
+I use Moringa both in my tea and as a natural hair rinse.
+I love the results on my natural 4C hair.
 In this article, you will learn more about the Moringa herb and how you can use it to grow long, healthy hair.

 Moringa grows very quickly and is considered a fast-growing plant because it can grow up three meters in ten months.
 The trees have sweet-smelling flowers, green leaves, and fruits.
 The fruit is brown and full of oily seeds.
 The Moringa tree has small green leaves that contain most of its nutrients needed.
 All parts of the Moringa tree are edible and have long been consumed by humans.

 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click an affiliate link and make a purchase, at no additional cost to you.